awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/sam-delete.md

-# Deleting an AWS Serverless Application by Using the AWS Toolkit for JetBrains<a name="sam-delete"></a>
+# Deleting an AWS serverless application by using the AWS Toolkit for JetBrains<a name="sam-delete"></a>

 You must first [deploy the AWS serverless application](key-tasks.md#key-tasks-sam-deploy) that you want to delete, if you haven't deployed it already\.